Yanyi-Zhang/Yanyi-Zhang.github.io/_portfolio/portfolio-1.md

 ---
+title: "Photo with Dr. Yasuyuki Matsushita at Dalian"
 excerpt: "<img src='/images/Matsushita.png' width='500'>"
 collection: portfolio
 ---

-In Dalin for hearing his talk tiled "Making Sense of Real-world via 3D Computer Vision"
+In Dalian to attend and discuss his talk, "Making Sense of the Real World via 3D Computer Vision."